silexlabs/Silex/docs/dev-notes.md

   - fix more bugs
     + bug des URLs https://github.com/silexlabs/Silex/issues/264#issuecomment-108923532
       => save/publish = parse all nodes and create html string
+  - ? file / new => chose a template from templates.silex.me
   - no !important in front-end.css?
   - better "tiling" in the property editor?
         -moz-columns: 2 auto; sur .main-container